Implementing async-await syntax using delimited continuations

 Now that we understand better the concept of continuation, let’s use it to

-analyze what the await
+analyze what the await keyword does.

 One familiar with promises will know that writing this